-Due to the high-dimensional nature of restrictions characterizing $\mathcal{P}$ -- the Monotonicity restriction generates 648, 6616, and 93529 independent pairwise inequality constraints between choice rates in our datasets for multiattribute, intertemporal, and lottery choice, respectively -- standard methods of sampling uniformly from $\mathcal{P}$, such as rejection sampling, are computationally infeasible.
-Instead, we approximate uniform draws from $\mathcal{P}$ by implementing a hit-and-run sampler \citep{smith_efficient_1984}, a Markov chain Monte-Carlo algorithm designed to efficiently sample from a uniform distribution over a convex body. \href{https://jeffreyyang97.github.io/personalwebsite/CC_OA.pdf}{Online Appendix H} describes this sampling procedure in full. \\
+Due to the high-dimensional nature of restrictions characterizing $\mathcal{P}$---the Monotonicity restriction generates 648, 6616, and 93529 independent pairwise inequality constraints between choice rates in our multiattribute, intertemporal, and lottery choice data, respectively---standard methods of sampling uniformly from $\mathcal{P}$ such as rejection sampling are computationally infeasible.
+Instead, we approximate uniform draws from $\mathcal{P}$ by implementing a hit-and-run sampler \citep{smith_efficient_1984}, a Markov chain Monte-Carlo algorithm. \href{https://jeffreyyang97.github.io/personalwebsite/CC_OA.pdf}{Supplemental Appendix I} describes this sampling procedure in full. \\